sass/sass/accepted/calc-functions.changes.md

 * Don't evaluate `min()`, `max()`, `round()`, or `abs()` as a calculation if it has keyword or rest arguments.

+* During the deprecation period, only consider unbracketed `SpaceListExpressions` with multiple elements that actually contain interpolation to be calculation-safe.

 ## Draft 3.0

 * Refactor the way calculations are parsed to allow them to coexist with